Freehold Flat Mortgages

 Other types of freehold flat

 True freehold flats are very different to flats that share a freehold.
-Known as ‘share of freehold’ flats, owners share both the lease and the freehold of the entire building in which they’re situated, which can make the flat itself more valuable as the owner has an interest in the whole building.
+Known as ‘share of freehold’ flats, owners share both the lease and the freehold of the entire building in which they’re situated, making the flat more valuable as the owner is interested in the whole building.

-There can also be arrangements where a house has been converted into flats, with the owner of the house leasing the other flats out but retaining a separate part of the building for themselves (they may have the upper floor but the lower floors are on a long lease, for example).
+There can also be arrangements where a house has been converted into flats, with the owner leasing the other flats out but retaining a separate part of the building for themselves (they may have the upper floor, but the lower floors are on a long lease, for example).

-As the freeholder of the building, their own dwelling has no lease and as such can sometimes be confused as a freehold flat, but on closer inspection will normally be mortgageable.
+As the freeholder of the building, their dwelling has no lease and can sometimes be confused as a freehold flat, but on closer inspection, it will normally be mortgageable.

 Get matched with a specialist freehold mortgage broker